-- 1 All packages are selected from the software depot specified by using the -d option. - 2 Dependency checking is performed on the target (selected) package or patch.

-- 3 Dependencies are not checked when processing certain package formats that contain multiple entries (such as HP-UX bundles and Solaris data streams).
-This process is typically performed when these 'bundles' are created. - 4 On Linux, a dependency's release level can be specified as conditional (>= version 2, release 1).
-If multiple dependencies are found to satisfy this condition, by default the newest package is selected for inclusion.
-If a specific version is desired, one can use the -M option in interactive mode to list all possible matches, and select the one desired. - 5 (Solaris only) To specify an installation defaults file ("admin file"), use the -admin option.
-The name of this file should equal the name of the target package, and have an extension of ".admin".
-This file must be located in the same software depot where the package is published from.
-When this file is included in the deployment, it is used specifically for that deployment.
-If this option is not used, the global admin file ("admin.svr4") located in the IDMSYS directory will be used. - 6 Use the -s (strict) option to ensure that all identified dependencies are included in the deployment.
-If required dependencies are not found in the software depot, an error message will be displayed and publishing will be terminated. - 7 On AIX, dependency checking is for informational use only, and the dependencies are not currently included in the deployment. - 8 Using Interactive mode allows you to: - See all packages in the software depot available for selection - Review all dependencies found for a selected package or patch - Select / de-select dependencies.
+- 1 All packages are selected from the software depot specified by using the -d option. - 2 Dependency checking is performed on the target (selected) package or patch. - 3 Dependencies are not checked when processing certain package formats that contain multiple entries (such as HP-UX bundles).
+This process is typically performed when these 'bundles' are created. - 4 Use the -S (strict) option to ensure that all identified dependencies are included in the deployment.
+If required dependencies are not found in the software depot, an error message will be displayed and publishing will be terminated. - 5 Using Interactive mode allows you to: - See all packages in the software depot available for selection - Review all dependencies found for a selected package or patch - Select / de-select dependencies.
 This allows the administrator who has knowledge of his target machines to tailor the deployment to fit his environment and needs.
 Some dependencies can be large, and rather than waste bandwidth and client processing, if not needed, it can be removed from the deployment.